w3b3d3v/kyodo-protocol-docs/docs/README.md

-# Community Protocol
+# Kyodo Protocol

 Sustainable Business Model for Service Communities and DAOs

 <!-- vide goes here -->

-## What is Community Protocol
+## What is Kyodo Protocol

-The **Community Protocol** is a protocol focused on the relationship between communities, employers, and professionals.
+The **Kyodo Protocol** is a protocol focused on the relationship between communities, employers, and professionals.

 The protocol offers a software infrastructure that solves companies' problem in hiring professionals, generates benefits and proof of experience for the hired professionals, and enables a sustainable business model for communities.